youwen5/web/routes/+about.typ

 #dropcap[
   W#smallcaps[elcome] to my hypertext garden on the World Wide Web.
 There are many like it---but this one is mine.
+I’m Youwen, and I
+  #link("/software/epilogue")[designed this website] myself, by hand, down to
+  the last pixel of margin in paragraph headings.
+Amongst its pages are a mosaic of scattered thoughts, notes, essays, and fragments of my life.
 ]

-I’m Youwen, and I #link("/software/epilogue")[designed this website] myself, down to the last pixel of margin in paragraph headings.

 I currently study math and computer science at the
 #link("https://www.ucsb.edu/")[University of California, Santa Barbara.]